isc1/animloop-qt/README.md

 This code is copyright 2017 isc1 and is free for anyone to use under the MIT license.
 This code was written on Desktop Qt 5.9.0 MinGW 32-bit, and may not build on later versions of Qt without modification.

-THIS CODE IS UNSUPPORTED and no one is available to respond to questions or comments about it.
-This example project could be used by newer programmers to play around with to learn a little more about Qt, and of course, the excellent example projects that are included with the official Qt SDK distro are also great learning tools, not to be ignored.
+**THIS CODE IS UNSUPPORTED and no one is available to respond to questions or comments about it.**